unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-destroy the instance if a filesystem is no more reachable (useful for reliable Fuse management)
+``help``: destroy the instance if a filesystem is no more reachable (useful for reliable Fuse management)

 mountpoint-check
 ****************